List of Action Man characters: The Intruder

 The Neanderthal-esque archenemy of Action Man and his team in the original Palitoy Action Man toy franchise.
 He was introduced in 1976 and sometimes seen with the dragon-like creature Gargon.
 The action figure featured a 'bear hug' mechanism operated by a button on the back of the doll.

 Other

 Nick Masters

 A TV presenter and extreme sports commentator for the TV network 'Mastervision' in the 2000 TV series.
 He had a public feud with Templeton Storm which led to Storm becoming Tempest.
-On camera, Masters appears a well-adjusted, friendly individual.
-However, in reality Masters is an egotistical person who will do anything for screen time no matter the collateral damage or risk to the lives of others.
+On camera, Masters appears as a well-adjusted, friendly individual, but in reality Masters is an egotistical person who will do anything for screen time no matter the collateral damage or risk to the lives of others.
 He later went on to work for Bank of Ireland as an accountant, solving mysteries such as why the expenses claimed by senior executives were so excessively high.